bitrise-io/devcenter/_articles/en/reviews/account-security-draft.md

 ### Have you lost your authenticator and recovery codes?

-2FA protects your account from unwanted login attempts (for example, with a stolen password) by providing an extra security step at the end of the login flow.
-Therefore, in the case of a lost phone, if you request us to disable 2FA and provide your password, we will not remove the activated 2FA from your account.
+2FA protects your account from unwanted login attempts (for example, with a stolen password) by providing an extra security step during the login flow.
+Therefore, in the case of a lost phone, if you request us to disable 2FA and provide your password, we will not be able to remove the activated 2FA from your account.

 However, if there has been any third-party service (for example, GitLab, GitHub or Bitbucket) connected to your account before, you can try to log in through that.
 In the absence of a connected third-party account, we recommend you to create a new account on Bitrise.

 In very special cases, Bitrise can remove 2FA from your account.
-Please note that Bitrise can only disable the activated 2FA on your account if there is a public repo on your git **account** **already connected to Bitrise**.
+Please note that Bitrise can only disable the activated 2FA on your account if there is a git **account** **already connected to Bitrise**.

 1. Contact our Support Team using the email address you provided when signing up to Bitrise.
 2. Explain why you're requesting us to remove 2FA.